What Is a Bloom?

 *** Nutrition, 1993.

-Many farmer's markets will have a farmer raising chickens.
+Many farmer's markets will have a farmer who raises their own chickens and sells the eggs.
 Some laws require that they wash the eggs before being sold, but some do not.
 It helps to find someone who raises their own chickens and ask if you can have some (it may be illegal for them to sell them to you, so be sure you aren't breaking any laws).

 Planning on raising backyard chickens?
 There's lots to know, but don't worry, we've got you covered.
 Learn the basics in this article!